 OOMPH! is an international literary press publishing contemporary poetry and short prose in translation.
 Editors Daniel Beauregard and Alex Gregor founded the press in Argentina in 2014 with one aim in mind — to find new literature written in countries around the world and facilitate its translation into English.
 The editorial team currently operates across three continents to realize this goal as part of a larger mission to encourage cross-cultural and -linguistic exchange.

 Alex Gregor: Founding Editor

 Alex Gregor is a writer, editor, and educator from Atlanta, Georgia currently living in Rome, Italy.
 He is one of the founding editors of OOMPH!, an international literary press that publishes contemporary poetry and short prose in translation, as well as the banjo player in the band, The Ship & The Swell.
 His poems and short stories have appeared both online and in print.
-His first book of poetry, THE POLLEN PATH, will be published by Radioactive Cloud in 2019.
+His first book of poetry, THE POLLEN PATH, was published by Radioactive Cloud in 2019.
 You can follow him online at www.marginalcomets.com.

 Daniel Beauregard: Founding Editor, Translator